alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 console.log(renderToString(Root))
 ```

-The previous example is quite cool, we are running the renderToString function from "react-dom/server" on your browser to render HTML dynamically in node (server) environment via Runkit using React 🤔 🤯.
+The previous example is quite cool, we are running the renderToString function from "react-dom/server" on your browser to render HTML dynamically in a node (server) environment via Runkit using React 🤔 🤯.

 ### React libraries with SSR support <a name="react-libraries-with-ssr-support"></a>